GlenQesku/Private-Meta-Search-Engine/README.md

 - ```sh
   docker-compose up -d
 - Finally enter the domain name that you put in the .env file, into your borwser.
 If you didnt change the .env file, run it localy into your browser http://localhost:8080/ .

+- When done or you want to shut it down:
+- ```sh
+  docker-compose down